PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 ## Orientation & Stewardship

 States annually submit children’s Medicaid and CHIP utilization data to the Centers for Medicare and Medicaid Services (CMS).
 The submission forms are called 'CMS 416 reports,' and the collective dataset has become knowns as CMS416.
 The annual collections are made available on the CMS 'EPSDT' [website](https://www.medicaid.gov/medicaid/benefits/early-and-periodic-screening-diagnostic-and-treatment/index.html).
 The data are presented as spreadsheets.
 Data are periodically revised over time as states update their submissions or catch up to the submission process.
-For instance, as of May 2, 2020, the FY 2016, 2017, and 2018 files were all updated in 2019.

-#### Data use agreements
+#### Data Use

 The data is provided as-is by direct download.
 No user agreement is required.

 ## Data Availability

 CMS 416 measures have been collected since 1995.
 The methodology, age categories, and measures have changed over the course of three main phases:
 * 1995-1999.
-Only dental measure is 'received any dental.'
-4 age groups are: <1, 1-5, 6-14, 15-20.
-Dental utilization defined by receipt of 'dental assessments.'
+The only dental measure is 'received any dental.'
+The four age groups are: <1, 1-5, 6-14, 15-20.
+Dental utilization is defined by receipt of 'dental assessments.'
 Enrollees are those children who have been enrolled for any amount of time during the reporting period.
 * 2000-2009.
-Added 'preventive dental' and 'dental treatment' measures.
-Age groups changed to 7 categories: <1, 1-2, 3-5, 6-9, 10-14, 15-18, 19-20.
-Dental utilziation degined by receipt of 'dental services.'
+The measures 'preventive dental' and 'dental treatment' are added.
+Age groups changed to seven categories: <1, 1-2, 3-5, 6-9, 10-14, 15-18, 19-20.
+Dental utilziation is defined by receipt of 'dental services.'
 * 2010-present.
-Added 'dental sealants,' 'dental diagnostic,' 'oral health services by a non-dentist', and 'any dental or oral health service.'
-Age group for sealants are 6-9 and 10-14 only.
+The measures 'dental sealants,' 'dental diagnostic,' 'oral health services by a non-dentist', and 'any dental or oral health service' are added.
+The age groups for sealants are 6-9 and 10-14 only.
 Enrollees are those who were enrolled for 90 continuous days during the reporting period.

 Because the method for counting enrollees changed between 2009 and 2010, we have decided the data are not comparable and therefore it is best to restrict our dataset to years 2010-present.